How to Enter

 Submission Guidelines

-We need a minimum of four containers.
+A minimum of four containers are needed for adjudication.
 This allows one container for initial judging, a container for any retastes (judges in the past have asked to have a sample from another container to check for consistency), and one to two bottles for any final round judging.
-Most breweries send in a four or six pack of cans or bottles.
-If you are sending larger containers such as bombers or crowlers, a minimum of three are needed.

-Please, if possible send product in cans or bottles without any brewery labels on them.
-Once you register your entries through Reggie Beer, you can print competition labels for you entries.
-Apply a competition label to each entry and send them in with these labels only.
+Once you register your entries through Beer Awards Platform, you can print competition labels for you entries.
+Apply a competition label to each container.

 Please do not ship any alcoholic product by US Mail.
 Please, if possible, do not ship product in packing peanuts.